rohtas fort jhelum

 Qila Rohtas Architecture & Design

-The garrison complex was in continuous use until 1707 and was then reoccupied during the Durrani and Sikh rule in the 18th and 19th centuries.
-The village grew within the walls and there is a day.
+The garrison complex within Rohtas Fort was continually in use until 1707 and was later reoccupied during the Durrani and Sikh rule in the 18th and 19th centuries.
+Over time, a village grew within the fort’s walls.

-Rohtas Fort is unique: there are no surviving examples of military architecture of this period on the same scale and with the same degree of completeness and preservation in the subcontinent.
+Rohtas Fort is a unique treasure, as there are no surviving examples of military architecture from this period on the same grand scale and level of completeness and preservation in the subcontinent.

-The Rohtas Fort Conservation Program was initiated by the Department of Archeology and Museums and the Himalayan Wildlife Foundation in 2000 to help protect the fort and develop it as a heritage site that meets international conservation and tourism standards.
+The Rohtas Fort Conservation Program, initiated in 2000 by the Department of Archaeology and Museums and the Himalayan Wildlife Foundation, aims to preserve the fort and develop it as a heritage site adhering to international conservation and tourism standards.
+Oversight for conservation and development work is provided by a steering committee formed in 2003.

 Conservation & Protection of Rohtas Fort